When Coding Style Survives Compilation: De-anonymizing Programmers from Executable Binaries: Related Work

-\citet{rosenblum2011wrote} present two main machine learning tasks based on programmer de-anonymization.
-One is based on supervised classification to identify the authors of compiled code.
+Rosenblum et al. present two main machine learning tasks based on programmer de-anonymization.
+One is based on supervised classification with a support vector machine to identify the authors of compiled code~\cite{fan2008liblinear}.
 The second machine learning approach they use is based on clustering to group together programs written by the same programmers.
-They incorporate a distance based similarity metric to differentiate between features related to programmer style to increase the clustering accuracy.

-\citet{rosenblum2011wrote} use the Paradyn project's Parse API for parsing executable binaries to get the instruction sequences and control flow graphs whereas we use four different resources to parse executable binaries to generate a richer representation.
-Their dataset consists of GCJ and homework assignment submissions.
-A support vector machine classifier \cite{fan2008liblinear} is trained on the numeric representations of varying numbers of executable binaries.
-GCJ programmers have eight to sixteen files and students have four to 7 files.
-Students collaborated on the homework assignments and the skeleton code was available.
+They incorporate a distance based similarity metric to differentiate between features related to programmer style to increase clustering accuracy.
+They use the Paradyn project's Parse API for parsing executable binaries to get the instruction sequences and control flow graphs whereas we use four different resources to parse executable binaries to generate a richer representation.
+Their dataset consists of submissions from GCJ and homework assignments with skeleton code.